These are some of the most common machine-learning interview questions.

-In conceptual interviews, you'll be tested on your understanding of fundamental machine learning and statistical concepts.
+In these interviews, you'll be tested on your understanding of fundamental machine learning and statistical concepts.

-There are four categories of questions you should prepare to answer.
+There are four categories of questions you should prepare for:

 Overfitting happens when a model learns specific details and noise in the training data.